Gestational Surrogacy — Building Your Family with Compassion & Expertise

 Initial Appointment Questions

-When you call to schedule your consultation, one of our Front Office Coordinators will ask you a short series of questions regarding your reproductive history.
+When you call to schedule your consultation, one of our Front Office Coordinators will ask you a short series of simple questions regarding your reproductive history.
+You will also have an opportunity to ask any financial questions.

 Your Initial Visit at Bay IVF

-Attending a new patient appointment at a fertility clinic can be stressful.
-Our primary objective is to ensure that your initial visit is friendly and relaxing.
-We encourage you to ask questions at every step of the process.
+A new patient appointment at a fertility clinic can be stressful.
+Our goal is to make your initial visit as friendly and relaxing as possible.
+We encourage you to ask questions at every step of the process to make you feel comfortable and informed.

-You will be welcomed by one of the clinic receptionists.
-One of our nurses will measure your height and weight and take your blood pressure
+You will be welcomed by one of the clinic’s receptionists.
+One of our nurses will measure your height and weight and take your blood pressure.

-If you have any questions after leaving the clinic, please feel free to reach out to us via phone call, text, or email.
-Open and discreet communication is an integral part of the care we provide at Bay IVF
+If you have any questions after leaving the clinic, please feel free to reach out to us by phone, text, or email.
+Open and discreet communication is an integral part of the care we provide at Bay IVF.

 Schedule Your Initial Consultation With Dr. Polansky

-You can also complete the form below to request your initial consultationWe look forward to meeting you at Bay IVF and, when your treatment is successful, celebrating your new pregnancy!
+You can also complete the form below to request your initial consultation.